cedricksakalam/ACP-FINAL-PROJECT/README.md

 Elemental Explorer is an educational and interactive application designed to make learning the periodic table fun and engaging.
 It challenges players to test their knowledge of chemical elements through a gamified experience while offering additional features to encourage continuous learning and improvement.

-In this program, users can participate in a trivia-style game where they answer questions about element symbols, atomic numbers, and other properties.
+In this program, users can participate in a trivia-style game where they answer questions about element symbols and atomic number.
 Elemental Explorer incorporates a database to manage user data, such as tracking high scores on the leaderboard and collecting user feedback.
 This ensures a seamless experience by saving progress, maintaining rankings, and enabling data-driven improvements to the application.
 The app also includes a study area for deeper exploration of the periodic table, providing a well-rounded educational tool.

 With an intuitive interface, smooth animations, and a focus on accessibility, Elemental Explorer is perfect for students, educators, or anyone interested in chemistry.